zmalone/chef-web-docs/source/local-development/windows/index.md

 After completing this lesson, you'll:

-* know how to use Test Kitchen to apply your cookbooks locally on temporary instances.
+* know how to use Test Kitchen to apply your cookbooks on temporary Windows Server instances.
-* be able to set up basic network settings for your instance, such as its IP address.
+* B
-* understand how to transfer your data bags and secret key file from your workstation to your instance.
+* C

 You'll get started by setting up Chef DK and the virtualization tools on your workstation.